daohui-li/daohui-li.github.io/README.md

 2. the two newly created components contain a button to emit event, and the parent component, app.component, monitors the event (via html) and open/close sidenav accordingly.
 3. introduce a custom stylesheet, assets/data/custom.scss, to customize the style.
+4. get editable _config_ data via _AppConfig_ service (using factory method to initialize the data before the application starts up).
+5. an alternative approach to read in editable data files are using _require_ (see _experience.component.ts_ and _interest.component.ts_).
+6. updated the test scripts:
+   * use schemas to limit the scope of the components to be tested
+   * use providers for service
+   * import RouterTestingModule for routing related tests.

+## TODO:
+1. The layout of _router-outlet_ is calculated from the top (ignoring toolbar).
+An workaround is to pad several dummy lines (see _main.component.html_).